dfrappart/dfrappart.github.io/_posts/2024-03-29-AKS_and_Cilium_101.markdown

 ![illustration6](/assets/akscilium/akscilium004.png)

-If we add a new pod, and use it to test access on the deployment
+If we add a new pod, and use it to test access on the deployment, we see the traffic rendered in the hubble UI.

 ```bash